6 Ways Retirees Can Save on Insurance

 If you've reached retirement age, you may also be approaching your final few mortgage payments.
 Once you've paid off your mortgage, you won't have a bank or lender requiring you to carry homeowners insurance.
 However, it's better to ask your insurer for a retiree discount rather than cancel your policy completely.

 Most home insurance companies provide discounts for retirees based on the idea that retirees spend more time at home, which reduces the risk of unattended disasters and burglary.
-In addition, most insurance companies offer rental insurance discounts to retirees who rent their homes.
+In addition, most insurance companies offer renters insurance discounts to retirees who rent their homes.

 Drivers in their 50s and 60s already enjoy lower average auto insurance rates than any other age group.
 However, many retirees miss out on significant insurance discounts simply because they don't ask for them.
 One of the easiest ways to save on your auto insurance policy is to inform your insurer that you'll no longer be driving to work every day.